Doing Translation Memory Lookups

 - The hit count.

-- The source/target segments of the matching TUs that were found in the TM
+- The source and target segments of the matching TUs.

-- The match score, so that users can ascertain at a glance whether the match is of higher or lower quality.
+- The match score, so users can quickly judge the match quality.

-- The TU creation date, which helps users ascertain how up to date a particular TU is.
+- The TU creation date, which helps users see how current a TU is.

-The following code loops through the search results and compiles a string with the above mentioned information.
+The following code loops through the search results and compiles a string with the information above.

 string hitList = "Number of hits found: " + results.Count.ToString() + "\n\n";